About the Group

-The American Bus Benchmarking Group (ABBG) was established on April 1, 2011 to provide a confidential forum for mid-sized bus organizations in America to learn from each other by comparing performance, sharing experiences, and identifying best practices for fixed route and paratransit services.
+Quick Summary – The American Bus Benchmarking Group (ABBG) was established in April 2011 to provide a confidential forum for mid-sized bus agencies in America to learn from each other by comparing performance, sharing experiences, and identifying best practices for fixed route and paratransit services.

-- To develop a concise, well-balanced and comparable Key Performance Indicator system for performance measurement for use by American bus agencies that will: determine strengths and weaknesses, prioritize areas for improvement and support dialogue with stakeholders (e.g. senior management, board, government)
+To develop a concise, well-balanced and comparable Key Performance Indicator system for performance measurement for use by agencies that will: determine strengths and weaknesses, prioritize areas for improvement and support dialogue with stakeholders (e.g. senior management, board, government)

 Cooperation, independence, speed, depth and confidentiality are the guiding principles of the group and are central to its success.

-The group is administered and facilitated by the Transport Strategy Centre (TSC) at Imperial College London, a world leader in public transport benchmarking.
-The TSC was set up in 1992 as a center of excellence serving the transport industry on strategic, technology, economic and policy issues and as a research and teaching unit within the Centre for Transport Studies.
+The group is administered and facilitated by the Transport Strategy Centre (TSC) at Imperial College London, a world leader in public transit benchmarking.
+The TSC was set up in 1992 to serve the transport industry on strategic, technology, economic and policy issues and as a research and teaching unit within the Centre for Transport Studies.